What a cracking Sunday – Bistro by GardenAsia and Sungei Buloh

 Nestled in the ends of nowhere Singapore.
-We literally went one corner to the other of The Red Dot today.
+We literally went from one corner to the other of The Red Dot today.
 Look them up at 240 Neo Tiew Crescent, 718898.
 Or give them a tinkle at 6898 9111.

 The Bistro is just one thing at the place.
 I really really like this place more and more.
 We’ll be back for sure.
 The concept comes from the Nyee Phoe family business, and they call it HortiTainment.
 Genius.
 I’ll share some of the interesting ones.

-- Bistro by GardenAsia – brilliant, no frills place.
+- Bistro by GardenAsia – brilliant, no-frills place.
 I’ll share much more in a second;

 - FarmStay Villas – yep it’s staycation time folks;